getify/You-Dont-Know-JS/types & grammar/ch2.md

 console.log( b ); // 2  -- not 3
 ```

-The problem is that the underlying scalar primitive value is *not mutable* (same goes for `string` and `boolean`).
-If a `Number` object holds the value `2`, that exact `Number` object can never be changed to hold another value; you can only create a whole new `Number` object with a different value.
+The problem is that the underlying scalar primitive value is *not mutable* (same goes for `String` and `Boolean`).
+If a `Number` object holds the primitive value `2`, that exact `Number` object can never be changed to hold another value; you can only create a whole new `Number` object with a different value.

 When `x` is used in the expression `x + 1`, the underlying scalar primitive `2` is unboxed from the `Number` object automatically, so the line `x = x + 1` very subtly changed `x` from being a shared reference to the `Number` object, to just holding the scalar primitive value `3` as a result of the addition operation.
 Therefore, `b` still references the unmodified/immutable `Number` object holding the value `2`.